google/libphonenumber/javascript/README.md

 How to update:
 ==============
-The JavaScript library is ported from the Java implementation (revision 536).
+The JavaScript library is ported from the Java implementation.
 When the Java project gets updated follow these steps to update the JavaScript
 project: